-I woke up early at dawn to watch Singalila range during sunrise.
-It was magnificent to watch the orange rays of the sun creeping over the mountains as small pocket of clouds went past.
-Couple of foreigners were there along with camera & tripods, catching the memorable view of the mountains.
+I woke up early at dawn to watch the Singalila range during sunrise.
+It was magnificent to watch the orange rays of the sun creeping over the mountains as small pockets of clouds went past.
+A couple of foreigners were there along with cameras & tripods, catching the memorable view of the mountains.
 The view of the Kanchenjunga from this Hotel is the best one can get.

 A long line of fluttering prayer flags will welcomed us as we went up the hill.
 The three-storied monastery houses some wonderful paintings and other artwork.
 It also has a large collection of rare books.
 Photography is prohibited inside.
 On the top floor is a huge wooden miniature depiction of monks and monasteries.

 From the top of Mt.
 Pandim, we drove down into the pleasant little town of Pelling.
 On the way to Kanchenjunga waterfall, we passed the Sewaro Rock Garden.
 I had listed it on our scheduled places to visit in Pelling, but it looked in ruins from lack of maintenance.
 On the way we also passed a few Orange groves laden with the citrus fruits.
 Beside one of the groves, few children were selling the freshly plucked fruit on the roadside.
 They were the tangiest Oranges I have ever tasted.